 Some of our most relevant articles to help you with the first aid requirements in your school:

 Useful Blog Articles

 It is the phone call none of us want to make.
 It means there’s an emergency and help is needed urgently.
 But do you know what to expect when you dial 999 and what you will be asked?
-Being aware of the protocols followed when you dial 999 could make you better prepared...
+Being aware of the protocols when you dial 999 could prepare you to react calmly and...

 Would you know when to call an ambulance, when you don’t need an ambulance and when it is more appropriate to drive yourself to A&E or visit your GP instead?
 Our emergency services are there for when we are at our most vulnerable, to help with...

 Calls for bleed kits be more readily available on the streets With the increasing number of stabbings and violent crime happening in the UK at the moment, ministers are calling for bleed kits to be made available to police as well as to the general public.
 What is a...